thinker007/languine/README.md

 - Leverages modern AI models to deliver contextually accurate translations
 - Supports more than 100 languages with natural and consistent results
 - Ensures that translations align with the tone and intent of your original text

-Languine empowers developers to focus on building features, not wrestling with localization challenges.
-With its robust tooling and AI capabilities, it transforms what was once a tedious, manual process into an automated, developer-friendly experience.

 ## Made with ❤️ from Midday